 Did you order her to leave the room?

 4. Exclamatory Sentences:

-These sentences are used to express the feelings or emotions.
-These sentences are not very often used in the academic writing.
-Literary works make use of these sentences only when they tend to convey a very strong emotion.
+These sentences are used to express feelings or emotions.
+These sentences are not very often used in academic writing.
+Literary works make use of these sentences only when they tend to convey very strong emotion.
 These type of sentence always end with a mark of exclamation.
 For e.g.

 She is amazing!

-I think, you must now be very clear about what a sentence is and what its type are?
+I think you must now be very clear about what a sentence is and what its type is?